Who Should Invest in a Solo (Individual) 401k?

 Benefits Derived From Choosing the Solo 401(k) Option

-As we mentioned above, the Solo 401(k) option is much preferred by self-employed persons because of the advantages associated with it.
+As we mentioned above, the Solo 401(k) option is much preferred by self-employed persons because of its advantages.

 Those benefits include:

-- Deferring taxes on traditional contributions until money is taken as a distribution
+- Deferring taxes on traditional contributions until the money is taken as a distribution

 - Generous contribution limits

 - Contributions can be made by the employee and employer (employer profit-sharing contributions)

 - Roth Solo 401(k) option allows for “tax-free” investment earnings